benhoyt/benhoyt.github.com/writings/littlelang.md

 ---
 layout: default
-title: Learning more Go and some computer science by creating a language
+title: Learning more Go and some computer science by implementing a language
 permalink: /writings/littlelang/
 ---
 <h1><a href="{{ page.permalink }}">{{ page.title }}</a></h1>
 <p class="subtitle">December 2017</p>

-> Summary: I designed a small programming language and wrote a parser and tree-walk interpreter for it in Go.
-It was a lot of fun, and the implementation is surprisingly simple.
+> Summary: I designed a small, dynamically-typed programming language and wrote a parser and tree-walk interpreter for it in Go (and again in the language itself!).

 Recently I [learnt a bit of Go](/writings/learning-go/) by porting a small web backend from Python to Go, and I was looking around for my next Go project.
-I've been wanting to roll my own language for a while, and when I saw an implementation of the Bazel build system's [Skylark](https://docs.bazel.build/versions/master/skylark/language.html) language [implemented in Go](https://github.com/google/skylark), I plunged in.
+I've been wanting to roll my own language for a while, and when I saw an implementation of the Python-like [Skylark](https://docs.bazel.build/versions/master/skylark/language.html) language [implemented in Go](https://github.com/google/skylark), I decided to, well, *go* for it.

 And no, the world doesn't need another programming language.
 But this wasn't for the world, it was for my own learning.
 One, an excuse to learn more Go, and two, picking up more of the computer science education I never had (I studied electrical engineering).

 I was surprised at how simple it all is.
 However, I did get a bit stuck implementing closures.
 So now's a good time to call out Bob Nystrom's excellent [Crafting Interpreters](http://www.craftinginterpreters.com/), a free online book about designing a language of your own and writing an interpreter for it.
-He's writing it chapter by chapter, and is about half way through -- he's finished the tree-walk interpreter, and is moving on to how to write a bytecode compiler and virtual machine.
+He's writing it chapter by chapter, and is now about half way through.
 I can't say enough good things about this book!

 A taste of littlelang
 ---------------------

 So what does my little language -- aptly named "littlelang" -- act and look like?
-Well, it's kind of a cross between Python and JavaScript, with a dash of Go:
+Well, it's kind of a cross between Python and JavaScript, with a dash of Go syntax:

 ```
 // Lists, the sort() builtin, and for loops